Zaymerstone/Bachelors_Thesis/README.md

 - Applying **Feature-Sliced Design (FSD)** for scalable frontend architecture
 - Implementing **MVC architecture** on the backend
 - Practical understanding of **CORS**, routing, middleware, validation, and API data flow
-- Structuring clean and maintainable React codebases
+- Structuring clean and maintainable React Typescript code
 - End-to-end flow of form validation, state management, and API communication
 - Building secure authentication with JWT
 - Working with ORMs (**Sequelize**), data modeling, and migrations